dmanzanoa/fact-checking-nlp/README.md

 3. Modify or extend the modules to experiment with other retrieval methods (e.g. neural search) or classification models (e.g. Transformers).

-## Background

-The workflow implemented here reflects common practice in fact‑checking
-research: a claim is paired with a small set of candidate evidence passages retrieved from a large corpus, and a classifier predicts the label based on the combined text.
-While this repository provides a minimalist baseline, successful systems often incorporate advanced techniques such as pre‑trained language models and sophisticated retrieval mechanisms.
-Good research projects balance clear presentation with substantive experimentation and sound methodology.
-Typical evaluation criteria for projects like this include clarity of writing, effectiveness of tables/figures, methodological soundness and convincing results【533169095099516†L640-L673】.

 ## Contributing